close

 <TextInput value={this.state.name} onChangeText={(text) => this.setState({name: text})}>

-If you have more complicated forms and/or you have more logic in handling data (like handling text differently from number) when user changes input, then you are better of with onChange
+If you have more complicated forms and/or you have more logic in handling data (like handling text differently from number) when user changes input, then you are better of with onChange, because it gives you more flexibility.
+For example:

 handleChange(event) {